 Neither driver had previously given much thought to driving more economically.
-Before setting out on the road, Penny, a blogger on the Parent Shaped site, said: “If there’s something I could do to work on my driving to make it more efficient and better for the planet, then that’s brilliant.
+Before setting out on the road, Penny said: “If there’s something I could do to work on my driving to make it more efficient and better for the planet, then that’s brilliant.
 I’d like to be more mindful in my driving, more efficient and economical.”

 Our two guinea pigs were accompanied by a fuel efficiency expert, Steve Cocks from The Blue Lamp Trust, a community safety organisation in Hampshire.
 First he took them each out for a spin to see how they normally drive.
 And then they repeated the route following Steve’s tips and advice on how to use as little fuel as possible.